elos/documentation/guide/2 - Data Model.md

 Graphs are beautiful data structures which appear everywhere, and indeed we have a graph.
 We will first formally define links and how they connect records.
 Then we will show that we can represent these relationships with standardized trait definitions.
 So links are truly an abstraction.
 Let's see.

 Let's say we have r, s  ∈ R, and r wants to point to information encapsulated in s (So this is a directed graph indeed).
 Say r is a task list and s is a task.
 We want the task list to _have_ the task.
 So a nice way of thinking of it is to say that the a TaskLisk has many tasks.
 We have _named_ our link "tasks," and have said that it points to records in the space of Tasks.
 Suppose though that we want to have the currently active task on the task list.
 We want to say that a TaskLisk has one current task.
 Is this fundamentally different than saying that TaskList has many tasks?
 Indeed it is.
 Because appending to a set is a fundamentally different operation than replacing a task.
-We introduced the latter with the implicity constraint that you could only have _one_ "current task."
+We introduced the latter with the implicit constraint that you could only have _one_ "current task."
 Formally, we can generalize our: notion of a one-link and multi-link to

     R: Strings → K'